Snowmelt: Thaw circles around tree trunks

 Tree trunks absorbing sunlight become warmer than the air and cause earlier melting of snow around them.
 The snow does not melt slower gradually with distance from the trunk, but rather creates a wall surrounding snow-free ground around it.
-According to some of sources, North American spring ephermal plants like spring beauty (Claytonia caroliniana), trout lily (Erythronium americanum) and red trillium (Trillium erectum L.) benefit from such thaw circles.
+According to some of sources, North American spring ephemeral plants like spring beauty (Claytonia caroliniana), trout lily (Erythronium americanum) and red trillium (Trillium erectum L.) benefit from such thaw circles.
 They can emerge earlier inside these circles, what gives them more time before development of tree canopy foliage cutting off significant portion of the light.
 They perform nearly all of their yearly photosynthesis during this period.

 Evergreen trees tend to produce larger thaw circles than deciduous trees.
 This involves largely a different mechanism and spring ephemeral plants don't occur there.

 The snow melts earlier in forest also for example on microtopographic mounds (small elevations) or in wet places like edges of creeks or in seeps.
 These microsites affect distribution of many herbs too.